All Episodes

 So let's just go along to get along.

-In fact, the difference between a statesman and a politician is a statesman leads, and leading is someone once said is not getting Boy Scouts to go to to some you know pizza hut or something.
+And leading, as someone once said, is not getting Boy Scouts to go to some pizza hut or something.

 Leading is going against the grain and educating the masses when they're wrong.